MillerPr/ochre_web_template/scripts/README.md

   </div>
 </body>
 ```
-The defaul script performs an XSLT transformation that delivers the output to a hidden div on the html page.
+The default script performs an XSLT transformation that delivers the output to a hidden div on the html page.
 This code is pretty much boiler plate stuff that can be found on various sites.
-The update for our purposes is the use of the uuid variable delivered to this page from the click that launched this page.
+The update for our purposes is the use of the **uuid** variable delivered to this page from the click that launched this page.
 The other unique twist in our version of the script is the div display manipulation.
 Once the transformation is complete, we hide the default message and display that div that includes the download button.
 (This little trick seems not to work in Safari.)
 ```JavaScript
     function loadXMLDoc(filename) {
       if (window.ActiveXObject) {